 Triangles: I said numerous times in the past already that I hate triangles but I guess it’s hard to ignore in this case.

 Li Jia Ying – Tender Huang – Yang Zi Shan.
-Because of the confusions I mentioned above, I felt that this triangle was kind of loose.
+Because of the confusion I mentioned above, I felt that this triangle was kind of loose.
 Perhaps that was why I didn’t care as much.
-Though I was indeed very impatient as to when Zhao Yu and Xin Er would get together, but it was relevant to have him resolve past conflicts and have a chance with Ai Qun first.
+Though I was indeed very impatient as to when Zhao Yu and Xin Er would get together, it was relevant to have him resolve past conflicts and have a chance with Ai Qun first.
 They were indeed from two different worlds.
 It wasn’t about being ‘rich, poor’ either.
 But it was more like their mentality didn’t allow them to be together.
 Her past baggage with her boyfriend made matters even worse.
 It was hard to blame her but it indeed proved she wasn’t ready for a new start.
 The most ironic thing was when she finally learned to cherish Zhao Yu, he had moved on.
 Unbelievable, but I guess after he cooled down, he realized what he wanted was by his side all along.
 The time gap still didn’t stick for me, but I felt because Tender and Jia Ying have so much chemistry that helped the cause even more.
 And I must credit Zhao Yu for not going back to Ai Qun after he and Xin Er were under the impression that they were siblings.
 NOT that there’s anything wrong with that since he has every right to since Xin Er was his sister, etc. But I felt it was just strange if he knew it didn’t work out with Ai Qun but return to her.
 It would even undo the foundation of how he and Ai Qun already got why they should be friends only.
 (Though she didn’t think so and was still hopeful.)
 They already made his father a wishy-washy character throughout so having him becoming exactly like his father wouldn’t help the case either, right?

 Stella Huang – Zhang Ming Ming – Xie Wen Xuan.
 I have mixed feelings with which couple I should ship for at first and still seeing some hilarious scenes in the theme video.
 But I didn’t like how things unfolded later.
 Probably because it was too cruel for all parties.
 Yet what I hated more (as mentioned earlier) was his mother for making things worse and worse.
 Even if he was a player and needed some lessons before actually maturing and taking some responsibilities for his actions.
 But that was too cruel.
-And though I was pretty sure that the mother had told her friend to find any means possible to pull Li Qun and Si Si together, BUT I want to blame them for getting drunk themselves.
+And though I was pretty sure that the mother had told her friend to find any means possible to pull Li Qun and Si Si together, I want to blame them for getting drunk themselves.
 Sure, they have to be polite to that one lady when she offered, etc. But drinking to that point?
 They should know better.
 I usually make my bet on Zhao Fei being naive and NOT being able to turn people down (after witnessing her being bullied by his mother and having to take it all), but Li Qun and Si Si?
 Perhaps it was better that Li Qun and Zhao Fei didn’t end up together since she wouldn’t be able to survive within the household.
 Maybe one day the mother would see the good in Zhao Fei but she was too much of a doormat during the beginning.
-I like her independent attitude in the later parts better.
+I liked her independent attitude in the later parts better.
 She will probably meet someone one day that will appreciate her for her kindheartedness.
-Whoever say that “You’re marrying him, not his family” couldn’t be more wrong than this.
+Whoever said that “You’re marrying him, not his family” couldn’t be more wrong than this.
 Not to mention naive.
 Because seriously, if you can’t get past family approvals, it won’t work no matter what.
 (Even if it works but there are still conflicts within the family.
 It doesn’t mean I’m discouraging others from fighting for their happiness since I have no right and I’m just tying that phrase in with the current drama being discussed here.)

 Ann Lee – Wang Zhong Ping – Hu An An.
 Already said he was a coward in both relationships.
 And I thought the ending made sense–even if they both got off so easily.
 Because honestly, what else could Mei Lin do?
-It has been soooo long already.
+It had been soooo long already.
 She should just let go and live her own life instead of torturing herself with it.

-Most of the main cast have younger counter parts, except for Xin Er.
+Most of the main cast have younger counterparts, except for Xin Er.
 It was essential that they left Xin Er’s identity a mystery until near the end.
 There were hints throughout yet there was still no definite answer.
 I felt it was interesting that they let the story flowed so that there were about 3 episodes with the kids until they zoomed toward the later years.
 Made it somewhat more refreshing than just having flashbacks about their childhood in a way.

 The main couple suffered from the cliche of being possible siblings.
 When I realized what was going on with the plot, I quickly thought of Momo Love since Li Jia Ying was also in there.
-Yet I like how it was being handled here better.
-Instead of hugging each other and crying (which Zhao Yu tried to comfort Xin Er at one point) and do other senseless stuffs to fuel their emotions even more, they separated and tried to move on.
+Yet I liked how it was being handled here better.
+Instead of hugging each other and crying (which Zhao Yu tried to comfort Xin Er at one point) and do other senseless stuff to fuel their emotions even more, they separated and tried to move on.
 The part where Xin Er pushed Zhao Yu away and yelled for him to go away made it tenfold sadder and touching than just hugging each other for me.
 It made it more convincing with the earth-shattering news reaching them that they could be siblings and NOT wanting to touch anymore.
 It was like they were in the dark about it, so why make it super soapy with them hugging, etc?
 It wasn’t until she was in the clear about their actual relations that she finally hugged him and didn’t want to let go.
 (Though he tried to brush her off–since he was already calm by that time and didn’t want to stir any feelings up, he let her be when she told him she only needed a little more time since she really missed him.)
 Their reunion was equally cute and worthwhile.
 It was interesting how the situations reversed during the ‘heartbreaking’ moment and then the ‘clearing up of events’.
 Like how I just said with him wanting to comfort her yet she didn’t want him to touch her at that time (or she wouldn’t be able to let go), then how he was much calmer when she came to visit him near the end and told her not to do that, etc.

 Recommended or not?
 Depends.
 There were very frustrating moments but also worthwhile moments as well.
 Because the theme was about forgiveness and all, it was essential for some of the twists to occur.
 Yet it didn’t make it more enduring at times.
 I enjoyed it and felt it was one of the better ones out there.
 Maybe the acting of the majority of the cast had helped the cause.
 Since it wasn’t like super special with the theme, but it was refreshing in a sense with some of the differences.
 And because it didn’t have the feeling of a typical ‘fairy tale’ drama so that was why I was pulled in.
 These were real issues in life that people might have faced.